 • Stochastic simulations

-Students practice new methodologies and are regularly put into practice in an authentic trading room within the school.
-The student is thus placed at the heart of concrete cases, in order to prepare him/herself as well as possible for the reality of the market.
-With 15 years of experience and evolution, the program is a reference in the field and has a network of more than 500 alumni who have proven themselves in the industry.
-With certification from the Financial Markets Authority during the program, this is the most comprehensive training for a successful trading education.
+Students put new methodologies into practice and are regularly put into real-life situations via an authentic trading room, right on the school premises.
+This puts students at the heart of real-life cases, so that they are as well prepared as possible for the realities of the market.
+With 15 years’ experience and development under its belt, the programme is a benchmark in the field and boasts a network of over 500 alumni with a proven track record in the sector.
+With certification from the Autorité des Marchés Financiers during the course of the programme, it is the most comprehensive course for a successful career in trading.